Running a Base Node

 - at least 16 GB RAM

-If utilizing Amazon Elastic Block Store (EBS), ensure timing buffered disk reads are fast enough in order to avoid latency issues alongside the rate of new blocks added to Base during the initial synchronization process.
+If utilizing Amazon Elastic Block Store (EBS), ensure timing buffered disk reads are fast enough in order to avoid latency issues alongside the rate of new blocks added to Base during the initial synchronization process; io2 block express

 Docker

-This guide assumes you are familiar with Docker and have it running on your machine.
+This tutorial assumes you are familiar with Docker and have it running on your machine.

 L1 RPC URL